jackatkott/Coursera-JHU-Exploratory-Data-Analysis-Course-Project-1-/README.md

 ![Exploratory Data Analysis Course Project from JHU by Coursera](https://github.com/jackatkott/Coursera-JHU-Exploratory-Data-Analysis-Course-Project-1-/blob/master/project-grafik.png)

 # Coursera JHU Exploratory Data Analysis Course Project-1
+## Summary
+This assigment aims at providing the R code required for plotting 4 pre-defined plots

 ## Instructors
 The course is taught by: